ctron/dentrassi.de/content/2017/12/17/2017-12-17-varlink-for-java-what-wonderful-world-it-could-be.md

     - default
 tc-thumb-fld:
     - 'a:2:{s:9:"_thumb_id";i:3798;s:11:"_thumb_type";s:10:"attachment";}'
+taxonomies:
   categories:
     - Development
     - IoT
     - 'Technical Stuff'
   tags:
-    - api
+    - Api
     - Java
-    - varlink
+    - Varlink
 ---

 Varlink for Java is a Java based implementation of the Varlink interface.
 This blog post shows how varlink can be used in the Java world to solve the problem of accessing operating system functionality.